One of the biggest benefits of a composting toilet is that you can use the compost in your garden.

 You might find that you’ve unintentionally done something wrong if you share your composting toilet compost.

-We recommend checking with your local council in regards to their rules around using compost made from human waste.
+I recommend checking with your local council in regards to their rules around using compost made from human waste.

 Human faeces contains potentially deadly bacteria and pathogens such as E. Coli.
 This is the main reason that lots of people never use their humanure on edible plants.